 The Last Chance (May 26, 1945)

-Released on May 26, 1945: British and American soldiers in Northern Italy hook up with a handful of refugees trying to get to Switzerland to escape the advancing Nazi troops.
+Released on May 26, 1945: (running time 1 hour and 34 minutes) British and American soldiers trapped in Northern Italy join a handful of refugees trying to get to Switzerland to escape the advancing Nazi troops.

 Produced by Lazar Wechsler